 Our Statement of Intent

-3. Experienced-based learning, incorporating the outdoors wherever possible
+3. Experienced-based learning, incorporating the outdoors wherever possible, is essential to bring our learning to life

-· English has a pre-eminent place in education and in society.
-Literacy is essential to everyday life and it is vital that we ensure our pupils are confident readers and writers in order to operate successfully in education, the wider world and future employment.
-A high-quality Literacy education provides a foundation for understanding the world, developing language, fostering an appreciation of the beauty and power of reading and writing and a sense of enjoyment and curiosity about the subject.
-At OABL, high-quality texts, often taken from the Power of reading, form the cornerstone of the curriculum.
+· English At Oasis Bank Leaze, high-quality texts, often taken from the Power of reading, form the cornerstone of the curriculum.
 In all classrooms, books underpin the provision and enable us to develop readers and writers who have the language, understanding, skills and behaviours to stand confidently on a global platform and overcome any challenges that the modern world presents.

 · Studying Science helps to promote in pupils a curiosity and understanding of their world, it promotes in them the ability to make decisions based on evidence, and gives them the knowledge and skills to make a positive change for future generations.